File System Visualizer

 File System Visualizer, also known as fsv, is a 3D file browser using OpenGL, written by Daniel Richard G. It is a clone of SGI's fsn file manager for IRIX systems, aimed to run on modern Linux and other Unix-like operating systems.
+While not officially deprecated, the source code for the software has not been modified since 2001.

 It is capable of representing file systems in two ways: